healthchecks/healthchecks/templates/docs/http_api.md

 * SITE_NAME will detect if the job runs longer than its configured grace time

 SITE_NAME identifies the check by the UUID value included in the URL.

+The response may optionally contain a `Ping-Body-Limit: <n>` response header.
+If this header is present, its value is an integer, and it specifies how many bytes from the request body SITE_NAME will store per request.
+For example, if n=100, but the client sends 123 bytes in the request body, SITE_NAME will store the first 100 bytes, and ignore the remaining 23.
+The client can use this header to decide how much data to send in the request bodies of subsequent requests.

 ### Response Codes